logosdx/monorepo/docs/A set of tools for sane people.md

+---
+permalink: '/tools-for-sane-people'
+---
 Frameworks are exhaustive.
 The amount of things you have to add to frameworks is exhausting.
 The learning curve of those frameworks and the things you have to add to them is exhausting.
 For this reason, Logos UI was created.
 It is the all-in-one toolkit for building web applications.
 It gives you everything in a tiny package.
 Building web apps should be simple, not exhausting.

 ## Taking a step back

 Sometimes, progress is good; other times, we seem to forget what we're progressing towards.
 We have all been sucked into the frameworks that the Facebooks and Googles of the world have made for us.
 They are popular, new, and smite our front-end problems with a bomb of complexity.

 You might ask: well, what's wrong the matter with those frameworks?
 Nothing!
-If you're ever been squirrel hunting, it's like hunting squirrels with a .50 BMG.
+If you've ever been squirrel hunting, it's like hunting squirrels with a .50 BMG.
 Will you kill the squirrel?
-Yes, but you didn't need a 2 inch munition to do; a tiny .22 LR would suffice.
+Yes, but you didn't need a 2 inch munition to do so; a tiny .22 LR would suffice.

-Lets break down web apps from a logical standpoint:
+Let us break down web apps from a logical standpoint:

 - Webapps take the form of a website, therefore, they are composed of `HTML`, `CSS`, and `JS`.
 - All modern browsers implement standardized `ECMAScript`, `CSS`, and the `DOM`.
 	- They have done so for years now.
 	- These are the primary languages and APIs used to create all modern frameworks.
 - All web apps are `state machines`.
 - All web apps are `observer` patterns.